nodejs/diagnostics/documentation/hang/step1/using_trace_sigint.md

-Since there is no JavaScript running during idle looping, the trace will not contain any JavaScript stack traces but a message indicating the process has been terminated by a SIGINT.
+Since there is no JavaScript running during idle looping, the trace will not contain any JavaScript stack traces but a message indicating the process has been terminated by a `SIGINT`.

 ## Useful Links